StevenKell/spoonbill/README.md

 # spoonbill
-A tool for tweet extraction.
+A tool for tweet extraction and sentiment analysis written in Python 3.60.